SwissLife-OSS/thor-analyzer-docs/docs/Rules/MustBeSealed.md

 ## Solution

-Make sure the class is protected with sealed.
+Make sure the class is protected with `sealed`.